2025 SUMMIT SESSIONS AND WORKSHOPS

 3:15 - 4:00 PM

-• Facilitated by Erin Ryan Heyneman, Garin Boyd, and Keisha Graves
+• Facilitated by Erin Ryan Heyneman, Garin Boyd, and Shan Ross

 At the Intersection of Disability and Culture, a panel featuring disabled artists who share insights about navigating the creative sector.
 Guided by Erin Ryan Heyneman, the discussion will explore cultural representation, barriers to access, and how artists and administrators can advocate.